BookHeaven/BookHeaven.Server/README.md

 <h1 align="center">BookHeaven Server</h1>

----

 BookHeaven Server is part of the BookHeaven "ecosystem", which aims to provide a very convenient way to manage and read your ebook library.<br/>
 It allows to organize your books into authors and series, as well as add tags for filtering purposes.<br/>
 You can also add fonts so they can be easily downloaded and used by your devices.

 ---

-## Quick notes
+## :warning: Quick notes
-> ⚠️ **Only epub format is supported as of right now and there are currently no plans to support other formats.**
+> - Only epub format is supported as of right now and there are currently no plans to support other formats.
 >
-> 💡 **While the progress sync is completely functional and the UI is pretty enough, the "managing" part still needs a bit more of love.
-That being said, I want to keep things simple.**
+> - While the progress sync is completely functional and the UI is pretty enough, the "managing" part still needs a bit more of love.
+That being said, I want to keep things simple.
 >
-> 📖 **There's no web reader, reading is done through the client app.**
+> - There's no web reader, reading is done through the client app.

----

-## Features
+## :sparkles: Features
-- ✨ **Modern and responsive UI**
+- :computer: **Modern and responsive UI**
-- 🔍 **Auto discovery**: The server can be discovered by the client app automatically, so you don't have to manually configure it.
+- :mag: **Auto discovery**: The server can be discovered by the client app automatically, so you don't have to manually configure it.
-- 🏷️ **Metadata handling (title, author, etc)**.
+- :label: **Metadata handling (title, author, etc)**.
 Metadata is read from the ebook itself and editable at any time.
 Any changes, including the cover, are persisted into the file as well.
-- 🌐 **Metadata fetching**.
+- :cloud: **Metadata fetching**.
 You can fetch metadata from the internet, which will update the book's metadata and cover (WIP, very experimental).
-- 📊 **Progress tracking**[^1].
+- :clock10: **Progress tracking**[^1].
 You can check the progress of your books at any given time, but also set it manually.
-- 🅰️ **Font types management**[^2].
+- :a: **Font types management**[^2].
 Any font that you configure will be made available for your devices to easily download and use.

 [^1]: Progress tracking includes start date, last read date, percentage, elapsed time as well as finished date.
 [^2]: Fonts can be split up into any combination of styles (regular, italic) and weights (normal, bold) or you can also use a single font file for everything.

----

-## Supported UI Languages
+## :globe_with_meridians: Supported UI Languages
 - English
 - Spanish

-## Getting Started
+## :rocket: Getting Started
 Setting the server up is pretty straightforward using docker.<br/>
 Here's a sample compose.yml file.